OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Located in the historic district of Vieux Montreal, St Paul Hotel presents a unique contrast to the old city with its modern and minimalist interior.
-Like many of the converted buildings in Old Montreal, the hotel benefits from sprawling spaces, high ceilings and large picture windows.
-The rooms are decorated with traditional materials like polished hardwoods and exposed stone, with panoramic views of the old quarter.
-The hotel has received numerous national and international awards, and its beautifully mastered décor has resulted in it being called Canada’s first design hotel.
+Located in the historic district of Old Montreal, St Paul Hotel presents a unique contrast to the old city with its modern and minimalist interior.
+Like many of the converted buildings in the area, the hotel benefits from high ceilings and large picture windows.
+Rooms are decorated with traditional materials, like polished hardwoods and exposed stone.
+The hotel has received numerous awards, and its beautifully mastered decor has resulted in it being called Canada’s first design hotel.

-Formerly known as the Opus Hotel, Hotel 10 is situated on the corner of Sherbrooke and St. Laurent, close to the popular entertainment district and Old Montreal.
+Hotel 10 is situated on the corner of Sherbrooke and St Laurent, close to the popular entertainment district and Old Montreal.
 The intriguing building has two distinct sections, the historical ‘Edifice Godin’ and the modern concrete addition, which offers both classic and modern designed rooms.
-This unique hotel is also pet-friendly for all of you pet owners looking to get away for the weekend.
+This unique hotel is also pet friendly, plus it has a club on the basement level, BLVD 44.

 Auberge du Vieux Port is another upscale, historic spot in Old Montreal, housing 45 rooms and Taverne Gaspar, a gastro-pub located in the cellar.
-The Auberge is the city’s only hotel located along the Saint Lawrence River—and you can enjoy exclusive views from the rooftop terrace or one of the 15 room that face the waterfront.
-Amenities include deep soaker tubs, double Jacuzzis, and jetted showers, Wi-Fi, and a 24-hour beverage bar in the lobby.
-There are also loft suites, which are located a short walk from the hotel and are great for longer stays—fitted with kitchenettes and offering more privacy away from the hotel.
+Enjoy exclusive views from the rooftop terrace or one of the 15 rooms that face the waterfront.
+Amenities include deep soaker tubs, double hot tubs, and jetted showers, plus there is a 24-hour beverage bar in the lobby.
+There are also loft suites, which are located a short walk from the hotel and are great for longer stays, fitted with kitchenettes and offering more privacy away from the hotel.